Dean27817/Cheep-Robot-Drive-Platform/README.md

    |GPIO5|in4|

    This is just the way it is in code right now, but you can change it if you need

+   I need to move pin 2 (in4, Speed4) to a different pin, as aparently this pin is also used with the bluetooth connection